catsoften/The-Powder-Toy/Wiki/elements/RCRT.md

 - Touching another particle that's touching another particle touching a support solid...
 - The max extension length is 5 pixels.
 Any particles further will simply fall down.

+If a particle is moving too fast it won't connect.

 ## Technical